mayflower/cushymoco/README.md

 Cushymoco
 =========

-*Cushymoco is a mobile app....
-We need a bit more description here.*
+*Cushymoco is a shop-agnostic native mobile app framework for e-commerce shops like OXID, Magento and Shopware.*

+## Features

 ## Setup